krohts/building-AI-project/README.md

 The above steps only provide a rough guidance.
 Inherently, modelling process is not something straightforward.
 Instead, the process is iterative and often returns back to the previous step.

 Once there is a working solution (product), there would be several options for building a business model around it.
-For example, subscription-based services can be offered to retail investors.
-Also, smaller proprietary trading firms lacking machine learning skills might be interested.
+One example would be simply selling there trading signals to professional quant hedge funds.
+Legally more complicated yet more noble model would be contributing to the success of retail traders (e.g.: introducing a subscription-based service).

 ## Acknowledgments